rratnakar09/blog_app/README.md

 I have deployed this app on Heroku </br>
 URL: https://myblogapp09.herokuapp.com

 Issue: The app is not populating the profile picture.
 I have used AWS to store profile picture.
+I will fix this issue soon.

 ## Resources and tutorials:</br>
 Django Tutorials by Corey Schafer </br>